 What are the Manifestations of Stress in Autism?

-As an adult with autism, the one feature I would say describes my experience of autism most is that I take in “too much information”.
+As an autistic adult, the one feature I would say describes my experience of autism most is that I take in “too much information”.
 It is the outstanding feature I experience and one that seems to be connected to all of my other features; an amplified and heightened sensory experience of the world.
 For me, it seems elementary that this could be created by stress and since stress doesn’t act alone (it has to act on something), it seems reasonable that this acted upon a unique sensory experience of the world or the BAP within me to begin with.
 Stress merely amplified and ultimately discombobulated that experience.
-But because of the way stress can up or down regulate, excite or suppress and because stress has many adaptation strategies, we get many opposites and variations of patterns and interconnected disorders and diseases.
+But because of the way stress can up or down regulate, excite or suppress and because stress has many adaptation strategies, we get many opposites and variations of patterns and interconnected conditions.

 The three core features of autism are 1) Restrictive and Repetitive Behaviors and Interests (RRBI), 2) Social Communication Difficulties, and 3) Atypical Sensory experiences.
 Core features may manifest for different reasons, but these behaviors may illuminate the compensation patterns of experience of amplified stress adaptation in autism.